text only siteskip to main contentskip to main navigation

 top of page

-7. Will candidates who passed previous entry-level Firefighter exam be able to carry over their scores to the current exam?
+7. Will candidates who passed the previous entry-level Firefighter exam and/or physical performance test (PPT) be able to carry over their scores to the current exam?

-No. If you want to be on the new list(s), you have to apply for the new exam before the closing date and take the test when it is scheduled.
+No. If you want to be on the new list(s), you have to apply for the new exam before the closing date, and then take and pass the new test when it is scheduled.

 top of page